-In accordance with SFAS No. 52 "Foreign Currency Translation", the financial statements of foreign operations whose functional currency is a local currency are translated into Japanese Yen.
+The financial statements of foreign operations whose functional currency is a local currency are translated into Japanese Yen.
 Assets and liabilities are translated at the period-end exchange rates and revenues and expenses are translated at the average exchange rate for the period.
 Resulting translation adjustments are shown as a component of other comprehensive income (loss).